 List and stream conversations and messages

 created at value.
-If a conversation does not contain any messages, the conversation is ordered by its createdAt
+If a conversation has no messages, the conversation is ordered by its createdAt

 value.